 Pay Attention to Your Body

-Consider the body a musical instrument.
-Pay attention to subtle signs your body is out of tune — tired or heavy arms, tingling, numbing or burning sensations in the extremities.
-Your hands may feel weak or clumsy.
-This can be a sign of De Quervain’s syndrome — a painful condition affecting the tendons on the thumb side of your wrist.
-Musicians who suffer from De Quervain’s syndrome hurt when they turn the wrist, grasp anything or make a fist.
+For instance, musicians who play traditional string instruments like guitar or stand-up bass may get tired or heavy arms, tingling, numbing or burning sensations in the extremities.
+Their hands may feel weak or clumsy.
+This can be a sign of De Quervain’s Syndrome — a painful condition affecting the tendons on the thumb side of your wrist.
+Musicians who suffer from De Quervain’s Syndrome hurt when they turn the wrist, grasp anything or make a fist.

 Balance Your Posture

 Try to straighten your back, whether you are standing or sitting.
 Slouching will roll your shoulders and neck forward, tightening muscles and causing strain.
 This can also lead to Thoracic Outlet Syndrome, a nerve and vascular-related disorder characterized by pain, tingling or weakness in the shoulder or arm.
 It’s not just a risk for violinists; slouching over a piano or a guitar can compress the thoracic outlet – an area in your chest that is integral to the use of your arms and fingers.
 But as any musician knows, some instruments don’t allow proper playing and sitting or standing up straight.
 If this is the case, try to offset the slouching you do in your practice time with stretching that opens your chest and shoulders.
 Stretching exercises are actually a commonly recommended medical treatment for relieving and preventing Thoracic Outlet Syndrome.